cdd/modified-bayes/README.md

 # Modified Bayes

-A Naïve Bayesian model optimized for sparse datasets, implemented as described in:
+A Naïve Bayesian model optimized for sparse datasets, implemented as described in [Xia et al. 2004](http://dx.doi.org/10.1021/jm0303195).

-Xia X, Maliski EG, Gallant P, Rogers D: Classification of kinase inhibitors using a Bayesian model.
-J Med Chem 2004;47:4463-4470.

 In summary, a small-sample correction is applied, (currently the Laplace correction), the probability is normalized, the natural log is taken and the results are summed.